golanlevin/DrawingWithMachines/lectures/2025/0825_hello/README.md

 Your grade in this course is straightforwardly calculated based on your professionalism in completing work and attending class, subject to the policies summarized here.

 * There will be **10 sets** of assignments this semester.
 Each set of assignments has a clearly defined checklist of subtasks, whose purpose is to help you develop discipline in creating and documenting your work.
-Your grade is based on your fulfillment of these checklists.
+Your grade is based on your easily provable fulfillment of these simple checklists.
 A set of assignments is "forgone" if it is more than one week late, or if it is less than 15% completed.
+I will provide feedback to you about your work (and so will your peers), but *your grade is not based on my personal taste.*
-* If I am unable to come to class, I will send a message so that you can plan accordingly.
+* In this course, **ghosting is not permitted**.
+If I am unable to come to class, I will send a message so that you can plan accordingly.
 I respectfully ask the exact same courtesy of you.
 Attendance is important, but if you need to miss class — which can happen, within reason — you are expected to be responsible about communicating with me about your attendance.
 An *excused* absence is one about which you have communicated with me in a timely, professional, and responsible manner; by contrast, "*ghosting*" refers specifically to "No-call, No-show" attendance events.
-In this course, ghosting is not permitted (allowing for one emergency).
+You are allowed one emergency.

 ---